histograph/core/README.md

 #Histograph-Core

-Utility that parses NDJSON objects from Redis' `histograph-queue`, adds it to the Neo4j graph, indexes the data with Elasticsearch and performs inferencing.
+Utility that parses NDJSON objects from Redis' `histograph-queue`, adds it to Neo4j, indexes the data with Elasticsearch and performs inferencing.

 ##Preliminaries